GeoscienceAustralia/GeodePy/docs/features/constants.rst

 +-----------------------------+---------------------+-------------------------------------------------------------+

-All other combinations of ITRF transofmrations are available.
+All other combinations of ITRF transformations are available.

 IERS to GeodePy Transformation
 ------------------------------